 Tips to Fix Galaxy Note 8 “Unfortunately, Phone has stopped” Issue

 A reboot can solve a lot of problems along.
 Generally, we reboot our device only when things are getting slowish.
 Because rebooting the devices frees up the RAM and releases your device of any temporary memory.
 So, before following the other tips, you must try and reboot your Galaxy Note 8.
 Once your phone is rebooted, go to the Dialer/Phone app and see if you have been able to fix the Galaxy Note 8 issue.

 If the error is still showing, go through the next step.

 2. Clear Cache and Data of the “Phone” App

 Sometimes, an app could also crash due to soaking up memory resources and resetting the app’s data can often fix the issue.
-So, you can follow this tip to get rid of “Unfortunately, Phone has Stopped” issue message and fix Galaxy Note 8 issue.
+So, you can follow this tip to get rid of “Unfortunately, Phone has Stopped” issue message and fix the Galaxy Note 8 issue.

 To reset app data follow the instructions:

 - Scroll down and select the Phone App.

 - Now, Tap on Clear Cache and then CLEAR Data.